www.LaserFX.com Home Page - CLICK HERE

 About Laser F/X - L. Michael Roberts

 His father was an electronics engineer and radio amateur (ham) and he influenced Michael's early interest in electronics and mechanical devices.
 In school Michael studied the regular subjects along with art, art history, classical and vocal music.
 As an art student, he was interested in the 'Op-Art' movement and experimented with optical and kinetic art building several motorised sculptures.
+He also sang in several Gilbert and Sullivan operettas but found he was more interested in the lighting, sound and production aspects of the shows.
+Thus began a life-long interest in the technical aspects of show production.

 Michael saw his first laser show at the Toronto planetarium in 1975 where he was inspired by a performance of Laserium the pioneering laser light show.
 The beauty of the images and the vibrant colours drew him back again and again until he fell in love with the concept of drawing with light.
 At the time he was running a small business designing and installing sound and lighting systems in clubs and discos.
 He became a laserist when he purchased his first laser and designed and built an X-Y projection system in early 1976.
 He was the first in Canada to offer "have laser show - will travel" services.